 Who can breed dogs?

 In short, if you have a dog, then you can still breed it and sell or give the puppies up for adoption to friends and family.
-However, and this is the most crucial point, puppy sales are limited to five per year.
+However, and this is the most crucial point, puppy sales are limited to five per year before you need to register.

-This means that if you plan to sell six or more puppies in a single calendar year, then you must register as a breeder (either a registered seller or a registered breeding establishment).
+This means that if you plan to sell or supply six or more puppies in a single calendar year, then you must register as a breeder (either a Registered Seller or a Registered Breeding Establishment).

-The idea behind the limitation of five puppies is to allow people who may have unintentionally welcomed a litter into their home, sell the pups instead of giving them up for adoption.
+The idea behind the limitation of five puppies is to allow people who may have unintentionally welcomed a litter into their home, to legally sell the pups instead of giving them up for adoption or registering.
 It’s a common sense approach to the legislation that also allows for owners to breed on a small scale if they choose to do so.

 Irish law groups those who sell dogs into three categories which we will take a closer look at below.
 But before we do that, a quick word on microchipping.